RobertLoy/battle/README.md

 # Grand Canyon University Java Certificate Program
 ## Initial GitHub Exercise
 GCU's Java 16-week program teaches students everything from the foundational understanding of the OOP language and takes them on a journey to advanced Full-Stack Java and React programs.
-This exercise is early in the program and shares the importace of code versions and collaboration.
+This exercise is early in the program and shares the importance of code versions and collaboration.
 The code will be refactored and enhanced as new ideas and concepts are introduced.

+This program and code can be used to grow your programming experience.
+The code has the foundation to allow you to experiment with more advanced Java ideas.
+Don't worry if you screw something up because you can make a new pull request and get the original code back.
+To further advance your marketable software development skills, fork the repository, and then create your enhancements locally.
+Once you are satisfied, push then to your forked version and create your baseline code.

+For a list of possible enhancements, scroll down to "Possible Enhancements."

 ![Image of battle application](battle-screenshot.png)